abdheshkumar/CometImport/README.markdown

 ## The demo app.

+... runs on port 8765 by default.
+Change by overriding project/build/Project.scala jettyPort

 The [index.html][index] page is a form for choosing and uploading a file.
 When a file is chosen, it is submitted as form-data to the [comet-import.html][comet-import] page, which:

 1. extracts the file;